pybop-team/PyBOP/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specifications.
 Contributions of any kind are welcome!
 See `CONTRIBUTING.md` for ways to get started.